Lucid's Philosophy on Acoustic Musical Recordings

 musicality rather than

-- Arrange the performers the way you want the listener
+- When possible, arrange the performers the way you want the listener

 to hear them.
 Set up the microphones to capture a good balance of the